-- Students planning to apply for the University of Alberta Integrated Dietetic Internship must have successfully completed NUTR 468 and have successfully completed or be registered in NU FS 377 and 461 for the upcoming academic year. - (2) Students must have completed NU FS 468 or NUTR 468 prior to registering in INT D 410.
+- (1) Students planning to apply for the University of Alberta Integrated Dietetic Internship must have successfully completed NUTR 468 and have successfully completed or be registered in NU FS 377 and 461 for the upcoming academic year. - (2) Students must have completed NU FS 468 or NUTR 468 prior to registering in INT D 410.

 Under Alberta's Protection for Persons in Care Act, students may be required to satisfy a criminal records check before being allowed to participate in an internship program.
-Students may choose programs emphasizing metabolic, clinical and community areas of concentration.
-Dietitians are employed in health care institutions, industry, government services, retail food services, teaching, community clinics, public relations, the media, and private practice.

-34.13 BSc After Degree
+BSc After Degree 34.13